 I became a qualified amateur radio operator around 1981 and really started to enjoy the hobby, being mainly active on the 2 metre amateur band.
 I soon discovered that among the amateur radio fraternity, there were a number of deranged lunatics.
 This is the story of one of these nut cases, Philip Stack VK2YPS.

 I discovered that I was not the only victim of this harassment.
 A number of other radio amateurs were receiving these harassing calls.
 Stephen Kuhl VK2TQ, told me that he was also the recipient of many similar harassing anonymous calls every night.
-But Stephen had been on the amateur radio scene for longer than me and somehow or other, he managed to recognise the contrived squeaky voice and said that he was certain that the caller was Philip Stack.
+But Stephen had been on the amateur radio scene for longer than me and somehow or other, he managed to recognise the contrived squeaky voice and said that he was certain that the caller was a certain Philip Stack, who held the amateur radio callsign of VK2YPS.

 So I looked up Stack’s address in the WIA Callbook and found that he was living in Milling Street Gladesville, not far from my residence.
 Stephen and I decided to see if we could confirm whether Stack was indeed the person making the harassing calls.

 Both of us contacted NSW Police and Telecom, as it was called back then.
 We explained that we had been receiving many anonymous harassing phone calls and we demanded that something be done to catch and prosecute Philip Stack, as what he was doing was a federal offence against the Telecommunications Act.
-Finally Telecom investigators informed us that they had installed devices called “T-Back” on each of the phone box lines.
-These devices would record the numbers that were dialled and the time and duration of the calls.
+Finally Telecom investigators informed us that they had installed a device called a “T-Back” on each of the phone box lines.
+This device would record the numbers that were dialled and the time and duration of the calls.

-The investigators asked us to keep staking out the Post Office to confirm that the harassing calls were being made by Stack at the time that he was in particular phone boxes, so that if it came to court action, we could be witnesses to confirm that he was making those anonymous calls to us from those phone boxes.
+The investigators asked us to keep staking out the Post Office to confirm that the harassing calls were being made by Stack at the time that he was in particular phone boxes, so that when it came to a prosecution, we could be witnesses to confirm that he was making those anonymous calls to us from those phone boxes.
 So on a number of occasions, Stephen and I hid in the park and noted the times that Stack appeared and which phone boxes he was using at precise times.
 We gave this information and statements to Telecom investigators.

 So that was the end of the Philip Stack saga and Stephen Kuhl and I could again enjoy peaceful nights at home without receiving so many harassing anonymous phone calls.
 The good thing was that once the word got out that Stack had been convicted of this crime, nobody else tried to do the same to us.
 But this showed me that even though a person had to be reasonably intelligent to qualify for a radio amateur licence, this did not mean that the person was mentally stable, as the other lunatic, Robert Lionel Lear VK2ASZ proved.